How to Get Rid of Mosquitoes in the House

 How to Prevent Mosquitoes at Home

 Our Orkin Pros get many questions from customers about mosquitoes in houses.
-These inquiries range from how the pests get inside to what issues they cause indoors.
+These inquiries range from how mosquitoes get inside to what issues they cause indoors.
 The answers to some of these questions can help with mosquito prevention and control.

-While insect sprays and foggers are effective, using them inside a home without carefully following the use directions on the product label can be unsafe.
-To better control mosquitoes in the house and yard, contact the experts at Orkin.
-Pros can assess insect risk factors and work with homeowners to reduce mosquito infestations.
+While insect sprays and foggers are effective at getting rid of mosquitoes outdoors, using them inside a home without carefully following the use directions on the product label can be unsafe.
+To better control mosquitoes in the house and yard, contact your local Orkin branch.
+Our Orkin Pros can assess insect risk factors and work with homeowners to reduce mosquito infestations inside their homes.
 Mosquito treatment can help with the removal of other pests such as spotted lanternflies, which are very invasive and cause damage to the surrounding landscape.

 Contact an Orkin Pro for local pest control catered to your specific needs.